Companies are looking for a competitive edge and solutions that increase productivity and reduce time to market.

 How it works and why we recommended Agile to our client?

-Our team of consultants and representatives of the company had to admit that the “waterfall” method consisting of a “plan-build-test and deliver” sequence no longer matched the existing configuration of the company and its ambitions for development.
+Our team of consultants and the representatives of the client company had to admit that the “waterfall” method consisting of a “plan-build-test and deliver” sequence no longer matched the existing configuration of the company and its ambitions for development.

 Another reason why we chose to recommend Agile to our client was the amount of positive change this method generated in companies of all sizes, all over the world.
 According to the Project Management Institute, almost three-quarters of organisations report using Agile.
 In 2017, Forbes interviewed five hundred senior executives who use Agile in their day to day work.
 92% of them reported that organisational agility is critical to organisational success and 84% of them agree that “agility” is essential to achieving digital transformation.

 First of all, to successfully adopt Agile, a company has to have the necessary infrastructure, the organisational mindset to internalise the principles of agile development, and the buy-in from senior management and key stakeholders;

 After you’ve got the support of the leadership team, set the priorities.
 The backlog is a list of prioritised tasks created and managed by a product owner.
 Don’t dictate teams how they should work.
 Empower people to take ownership of their projects and let them find a way to deliver the best possible quality of work;

 Deliver in small increments.
 Maintaining a small release cycle allows you to incorporate valuable stakeholder feedback before proceeding further.
 What is great about the short sprints is that even though the project is tightly managed, inside the team, it seems like there is much liberty to decide on the projects.
 Additionally, you increase the competitiveness between teams since none of them will want to be the ones that didn't deliver on time;